[Toy Review] Lovense Osci 3

 Product image of pink dual stimulation panty vibrator for Lovense Flexer review

 The Lovense Flexer is an dual stimulation app-controlled wearable, hands-free vibrator, also called a “panty vibrator.”
 It is designed to mimic a fingering sensation (does it succeed?
 Go to the next section to find out!)
-The insertable portion measures 4″ in length and 1.4″ in diameter at the widest point, and the clitoral arm measures just under 2″ in length.
+The insertable portion measures 4″ in length and 1.4″ in diameter at the widest point.
+The clitoral arm measures just under 2″ in length.

 It has two vibrating motors, one for the clit and one for the G-spot, as well as a third motor controlling a “come hither” motion.
 The internal part moves gently back and forth against the G-spot, while the external part does the same against the clit.
 If you’re struggling to envision what I mean, check out the little video on the product page.